Eritreans in Tel Aviv unsure if they fear Netanyahu or other Eritreans more

 Such tension was demonstrated outside a nursery for children of African refugees, where one of the teachers waiting outside tells Al Jazeera about a confrontation between members of the pro- and anti-government camps: “[On Saturday,] one of the parents was pointing a gun and another a knife and are now both picking up their kids from the same school.”

-Freedom of speech and human rights are notoriously limited in Eritrea, which has not held elections since Afwerki led the country to independence from Ethiopia in 1993.
+Freedom of speech and human rights are notoriously limited in Eritrea, which has not held elections since Isaias led the country to independence from Ethiopia in 1993.

 Political parties are banned, and citizens are forced into military service.
 Many Eritreans find the country so repressive that they flee, many to Europe and Israel.

-Anti-government Eritreans have the freedom to speak out against Afwerki’s rule while living abroad, but Sultan says that in Israel, government supporters “feel more comfortable” to oppose the anti-government group because of Israel’s historic ties to the Eritrean government.
+Anti-government Eritreans have the freedom to speak out against Isaias’ rule while living abroad, but Sultan says that in Israel, government supporters “feel more comfortable” to oppose the anti-government group because of Israel’s historic ties to the Eritrean government.
 The current details of Israel’s military and diplomatic relations with Eritrea are unknown to the public.

 ‘Infiltrator’